VirtCode/hypr-dynamic-cursors/README.md

 ### ipc
 This plugin can expose cursor shake events via IPC.
 This behaviour must be explicitly enabled via the `plugin:dynamic-cursors:shake:ipc` option, as it will spam the socket quite a bit during a shake.
 These events will appear on [Hyprland's event socket](https://wiki.hyprland.org/IPC/#xdg_runtime_dirhyprhissocket2sock).

-The following events with the described arguments are available, when ipc is enabled:
+The following events with the described arguments are available, when IPC is enabled:
 - `shakestart`: fired when a shake is detected.
 - `shakeupdate`: fired on frame during the shake, has arguments `x,y,trail,diagonal,zoom`:
   - `x`, `y` are the current cursor position.
-  - `trail` and `diagonal` are two values indicating the distance the mouse travelled, and the diagonal this movement was within for the last second.
+  - `trail` and `diagonal` are two floats, the first indicating the distance the mouse travelled, and second the diagonal this movement was within.
 Their quotient `trail / diagonal` indicates how intense the shaking is.
-  - `zoom` is the current cursor magnification level, as currently shown by this plugin, as customized in the shake configuration.
+  - `zoom` is the current cursor magnification level, as currently shown by this plugin, depending on the shake configuration.
+It is also interpolated smoothly.
 - `shakeend`: fired when a shake has ended (after the `timeout`)

 If you only want the IPC events and not the plugin actually changing the cursor size, you can set the properties `base` to `1`, `speed`, `influence` and `timeout` to `0` in the `plugin:dynamic-cursors:shake` section such that the cursor is not magified during the shake.